๐ŸŽญRenaissance Art

 Why This Matters

-Renaissance artists didn't just paint pretty pictures—they created visual languages packed with meaning that educated viewers could "read" like a book.
+Renaissance artists didn't just paint pretty pictures.
+They created visual languages packed with meaning that educated viewers could "read" like a book.
 When you're analyzing Renaissance art on the AP exam, you're being tested on your ability to decode iconography (the study of symbols and their meanings), understand how artists communicated complex theological ideas to largely illiterate audiences, and recognize how patronage, religious doctrine, and humanist philosophy shaped artistic choices.
-These symbols reveal the period's obsession with connecting earthly existence to divine truth.
+These symbols reveal the period's drive to connect earthly existence to divine truth.

 Symbols of Divine Presence and Holiness